The New York Jets took in their blue and orange brothers’ victory on the ice, a trip headlined by Feeney’s celebratory antics.

 6/11/14: Snow Problem

-Lundqvist was hardly to blame for the Rangers’ coming short in the 2014 Stanley Cup Final.
-In the Rangers lone win in Game 4, Lundqvist stopped all but one of 41 Los Angeles shots, including all 15 in the third period (the Rangers mustered only one shot in the final frame).
-He had some help on the most memorable, as a patch of snowy buildup helped stopped the puck’s progress in the penultimate minute.
+Lundqvist was hardly to blame for the Rangers coming short in the 2014 Stanley Cup Final.
+In the team’s lone win in Game 4, Lundqvist stopped all but one of 41 Los Angeles shots, including all 15 in the third period (the Rangers mustered only one shot in the final frame).
+He had some help in the most memorable way, as a patch of snowy buildup (and a shove away from the goal line by Derek Stepan) helped stopped the puck’s progress in the penultimate minute.
 Taking away a tough Game 3, Lundqvist stopped 167 of 179 attempts from the Kings (.933 save percentage).

 1/31/15: Down, But Not Out

-The star-crossed nature of Lundqvist’s Rangers career was perhaps best on display during a 2015 showdown against Carolina.
-An errant stuck from Ryan McDonagh left Lundqvist’s neck exposed on a hard shot attempt, downing the Rangers goalie for several minutes.
+The star-crossed nature of Lundqvist’s Rangers career was perhaps best on display during the second period of a 2015 showdown against Carolina.
+An errant stick from McDonagh left Lundqvist’s neck exposed on a hard shot attempt from Brad Malone, downing the Rangers’ goalie for several minutes when the one-in-a-million got him in the vulnerable area.
 While the services of Cam Talbot were required in the weeks that followed, Lundqvist remained in the game to tally 31 saves in a 4-1 triumph.

 10/10/15: Henrik Takes a Dive